Dr. Jennifer Lambert-Shute

 Professor and Director of CEU Education

 Hello.
 My name is Jennifer Lambert-Shute, and I am full professor in the Marriage and Family Therapy program.
 I came to Valdosta in 2004 from the University of Oregon where I was an MFT instructor and clinical supervisor.
 I received my doctorate from Virginia Tech in MFT, my masters from Appalachian State University in MFT, and my bachelors in Psychology from Western Illinois.
-I am a licensed MFT in the state of Georgia and I have been an AAMFT Clinical Fellow and an AAMFT approved supervisor for over 10 years.
+I have been an AAMFT Clinical Fellow and an AAMFT approved supervisor for over 10 years.

 As a therapist, I am committed to exploring clients’ perspectives and understanding their context and how this connects to the presenting issues.
 My epistemology also includes the belief that knowledge and language are generative, relational, and transformative (Anderson & Goolishian, 1992).
 For example, “language does not mirror nature; language creates the natures we know” (Anderson & Goolishian, 1988, p.
 378).
 Thus, I believe it is essential to critically examine how our personal assumptions inform our thinking about clients, problems, and change.
 Additionally, when training students to become therapists, my goal is to help students and supervisees develop and clarify their own theoretical framework which are congruent with their epistemology, rather than mimic my own.